balazs630/macOS-Scripts/README.md

 - Enable HiDPI Mode: Allow you to scale down external displays to lower resoultion with high DPI "Retina" look
 - Force empty Trash: When the file in the Trash is in use and the system doesn't allow you to empty the Trash
 - Repair disk permissions: For the missing function in recent OS X releases
+- Reset Safari: Set Safari to factory defaults.
+Removes cache, extensions, settings and so on..
 - Screenshot preferences: Set screenshot file location to home/downloads, file type to jpg
 - Trimforce: Enables TRIM Support on Non-Apple branded 3rd party SSD drives
 - Update Kextcache: After modifying the core kext files it rebuilds the kextcache